karazyabko/react-redux-reactstrap-boilerplate/README.md

 ## Description

-Boilerplate for React project, which includes:
+Boilerplate for React project, generated with create-react-app, which includes:

 - Redux as a state management system
 - Redux-thunk as a middleware for action creators